"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Balun: A device for feeding a balanced load with an unbalanced line, or vice versa.
 An acronym for Balanced/Unbalanced.
 Read more Balun Definition.

 Bandwidth: The width of a band of frequencies used for a particular purpose.
+A range of frequencies, usually +/-3 dB of the amplitude of a reference frequency.

 Baud: The number of times per second the carrier signal changes value.
 Refer to Definition of Baud.

-BAY.
+Bay.
 Part of an antenna array.

 Beam steering: Changing the direction of the main lobe of a radiation pattern.
 Note: In radio systems, beam steering may be accomplished by switching antenna elements or by changing the relative phases of the rf signals driving the elements.
 In optical systems, beam steering may be accomplished by changing the refractive index of the medium through which the beam is transmitted or by the use of mirrors or lenses.

 Beam Width: The angle, in degrees, between the half-power points (-3 dB) of an antenna beam.
+Refer to the graphic in the right side-bar.

 Beverage antenna: A horizontal, long-wire antenna designed for reception and transmission of low-frequency, vertically polarized ground waves.
+Also called a Wave Antenna.
+A single wire antenna that is two or more wavelengths long.

 Biconical Antenna: An antenna consisting of two conical conductors, having a common axis and vertex, and extending in opposite directions.